sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### Main section
 Contains controls common to all oscillator types.

-* Type:<br/>
+Oscillator type:
-Wave: sine, saw, sqr etc, couple of PWM-capable algorithms, some hard-sync capable algoritms and a DSF generator.<br/>
+* Wave: sine, saw, sqr etc, couple of PWM-capable algorithms, some hard-sync capable algoritms and a DSF generator.
-FM: 3-op FM generator with 3x3 matrix, unit delay on the feedback path.<br/>
+* FM: 3-op FM generator with 3x3 matrix, unit delay on the feedback path.
-String: combined string/noise osci.<br/>
+* String: combined string/noise osci.
-External Audio: use audio in as an oscillator to allow it as an FM/AM/RM source in the inter-osci modulation section.
+* External Audio: use audio in as an oscillator to allow it as an FM/AM/RM source in the inter-osci modulation section.